Mountain Biking for the whole family!

 At this time E-bikes are being considered on a case by case basis.
 We certainly do not want to exclude riders who rely on E-bikes for health or medical reasons.
 We also are looking into the various types of E-bikes and at this time limit consideration to pedal assist mode.

-This year we will have Volunteer Days every Thursday of the month.
+This year we will have Volunteer Days once a month.
 Please bring rakes, clippers and gloves.
 Check out the projects on our facebook page: https://www.facebook.com/oakmtnbikepark

 *Access the map anytime by downloading the TrailForks Ap*